Blair Cramer: 1991–2004

 In late 1994, Blair bonds with town pariah Todd Manning (Roger Howarth).
 After several drinks, they fall into bed.
 She discovers in 1995 Todd is the "secret Lord heir" — son of deceased millionaire Victor Lord and half-brother to heiress Viki Lord Carpenter — and scrambles to marry him to secure the money she needs to pay for Addie's care.
 She pretends to be pregnant with his child.
 They wed.

 Todd buys a tabloid, The Intruder, and renaming it The Sun, he immediately sets himself as the rival to Viki's newspaper, The Banner.
 Blair falls for Todd and really becomes pregnant with his baby, but she is mugged and miscarries.
 Max reveals to Todd that Blair wasn't pregnant when they married.
 A furious Todd nearly rapes her.
 Their marriage in shambles, Blair discovers she is pregnant again.
 Ultimately, Todd has their union annulled.

 By November 1995, Todd and Blair reunite and marry again.
 Todd travels to the Irish island of Inishcrag to make amends with Marty Saybrooke (Susan Haskell), the woman he had raped years before.
 Todd helps Marty's love, Patrick Thornhart (Thorsten Kaye), evade a terrorist group, but is mistaken for Patrick, shot, and presumed dead.

 On New Year's Day 1996, a vengeful Blair vows to destroy Marty for her part in Todd's death.
 Blair gives birth to Todd's daughter Starr, and then decides to seduce Patrick to punish Marty.
 By now, Marty is engaged to Luna's brother Dylan Moody (Christopher Douglas), but still in love with Patrick.
 He resists his attraction to Blair, even as Marty marries Dylan.
 When Marty insists on staying with a paralyzed Dylan despite her feelings, Patrick finally falls into Blair's arms.
-As they make love on the floor of her penthouse on August 16, 1996, a man watches from the shadows: Todd.
+As they have sex on the floor of her penthouse on August 16, 1996, a man watches from the shadows: Todd.

 Todd later reveals himself, delighted with daughter Starr but vowing to punish an "unfaithful" Blair.
 She is overjoyed Todd is alive, but he soon engages her in a fierce custody battle for Starr.
 Though considering reuniting with Blair, Todd's anger is fueled by the revelation she is pregnant with Patrick's child.
 Baby Starr is diagnosed with aplastic anemia and needs a bone marrow transplant.
 Blair's unborn child is a match, but she is soon in a car accident; her child with Patrick is stillborn, and she names him Brendan.
 Unbeknownst to Blair, the other driver had been her young cousin Kelly Cramer (Gina Tognoni); after Kelly's role in the accident is revealed, she and Blair are at odds for some time.
 Alex Olanov (Tonja Walker) turns out to be a suitable donor for Starr.
 By now Todd and Blair are at war, and divorce in 1997.